ykirpichev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an AdamOptimizer with cross entropy loss function.
-I tried different batch size (128, 256), different number of epochs, different depth of convolution layer 1 and 2 and different learning rate.
+I tried different batch sizes, different number of epochs, different depths of convolution layers and different learning rates.

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of
+* training set accuracy 0.995
 * validation set accuracy of 0.956
-* test set accuracy of 0.935
+* test set accuracy of 0.937

 I chose model described above, batch size 128, number of epochs 50, learning rate set to 0.005 and stopped trained as soon as validation accuracy get greater than 0.95.
 I used recommendation from lecture and took LeNet architecture and iterativly modified the batch size, number of epochs and any hyperparameters until I got necessary validation accuracy.